Why study Health Education?

-In addition to developing skills and functional knowledge, students have opportunities to examine their own perspectives, beliefs, and values and engage in learning opportunities that strengthen health-enhancing attitudes about promoting healthy behaviors and preventing and reducing risky behaviors.
+In addition to developing skills and functional knowledge, students have opportunities to explore and analyze diverse stories, ideas, and influences on health and well-being; examine their own identities, perspectives, beliefs, and values; and engage in learning experiences that strengthen health-promoting attitudes about healthy behaviors and preventing and reducing risky behaviors.

 Health education occurs within inclusive and supportive learning environments that foster a culture of learning and address the diverse learning needs of all students.
 A respectful and caring learning environment allows students to feel safe to share and reflect on their perspectives, interact with others, take risks to enhance their learning, and ask sensitive questions.

 Student-centered, interactive instructional strategies are utilized to engage students in learning health literacy skills within a social context.
 Examples of participatory methods include role play, large- and small-group discussions, debates, cooperative learning, problem-solving, and simulations (CDC, 2019).